Servlet Life Cycle

 • HTTP response from the server is sent can be sent to the client in various forms, including text, documents, HTML, binary, etc.

 • Servlets can handle multiple requests concurrently through multithreading.
-Each new request will spawn a new thread and hence will consume less space than each request creating a new process itself.
+Each new request spawns a new thread, which consumes less space than creating a new process.

 • JVM's garbage collector handles stale data and prevents memory leaks.